d39b/Deep-Language-Classification/README.md

 # Deep Natural Language Classification

-This repository contains Python3 programs to solve natural language classification  tasks using Deep Neural Networks.
+This repository contains Python3 programs to solve natural language classification  tasks using deep neural networks.

 To train a natural language classifier you only need two files: a training dataset and a model configuration file.
 Dataset files must conform to a custom format and are parsed automatically.
 Model configurations are simple JSON files specifying the architecture, inputs and targets of a neural network classifier.